Preston-Haman/Bored-with-Friends/README.md

 ## Getting Started w/ Visual Studio
 - Download [VS2022](https://visualstudio.microsoft.com/vs/) with the **.NET Entity Framework 6 Workload**
 - Clone the repo and build the project.
-- Run **Update-Database** in the Package Manager Console to run the script to create the database
+- Run **Update-Database** in the Package Manager Console to run the script that creates the database.

 ## Helpful Tutorials